Home » Movies » The Notebook (2004)

 Inspirations and References

-The movie is based on Nicholas Sparks’ 1996 novel of the same name.
-The story was inspired by the real-life love story of Sparks’ then-wife’s grandparents, who had been married for over 60 years.
+The film is based on Nicholas Sparks’ 1996 novel of the same name.
+The story was inspired by Sparks’ wife’s grandparents, whose long-lasting love deeply moved him.

 Alternate Endings and Deleted Scenes